Ron-Madan/Portfolio/README.md

 This is a Portfolio of past coding projects I have developed.
 Please feel free to review the code and reach out to me with any questions you may have!

-I am always available through my LinkedIn at https://www.LinkedIn.com/in/Raunak-Madan or via email: Ron.Madan@mail.utoronto.ca
+I am always available through my LinkedIn: https://www.LinkedIn.com/in/Raunak-Madan or via email: Ron.Madan@mail.utoronto.ca

 Best,